OHCA Policies and Rules

 (C) Providers may only claim time for billable case management activities, described as:

-(i) Any task or function, per Oklahoma Administrative Code (OAC) 317:30-5-763(1)(A) that only an ADvantage case manager can perform on behalf of the member, because of skill, training, or authority can perform on behalf of a member; and
+(i) Any task or function, per Oklahoma Administrative Code (OAC) 317:30-5-763(1)(A) that only an ADvantage case manager, because of skill, training, or authority can perform on behalf of a member; and

 (ii) Ancillary activities, such as clerical tasks, including, but not limited to, mailing, copying, filing, faxing, driving time, or supervisory and administrative activities are not billable case management activities.
 The administrative cost of these activities and other normal and customary business overhead costs are included in the reimbursement rate for billable activities.